 Make meals easyWe all tend to become low on energy as we age.
 With this comes a lack of energy or motivation to even perform daily tasks such as meal preparation.
-And that is accompanied by poor nutrition if care is not taken to ensure an elderly person is eating properly.
+And that is accompanied by poor nutrition in older adults if care is not taken to ensure seniors are eating properly.
 A first step in making sure our seniors eat healthily is to make meals easy to prepare.
 Grocery stores sell a wide variety of pre-processed foods that make cooking an ease.
 They also sell simple but nutritious single serve meals that can be easily heated up.
 Fruits are a great source of nutrition in this case because they do not require much processing or cooking but provide excellent minerals, vitamins and nutrients for the body.
 For seniors who have difficulty chewing, there are juicers and mechanical softeners that can be used to make food easier to swallow.

 Make meals socialStudies have shown that it is much more difficult to adhere to eating nutritious meals when eating alone.
 Providing seniors with the company of family, other seniors, neighbors or friends during meals can work wonders for stimulating their appetite.
 Many seniors become depressed and experience a loss of appetite when they are left to eat alone for long periods of time.
 There are many ways to make meal times incredibly social for seniors: start a potluck club, have a picnic or join a mall walker program (where they have breakfast after walks).
 Seniors can also be encouraged to eat out in the neighborhood.
 Several cafes offer discount for senior meals and these should be taken advantage of.